Historical Trauma - Roots and Belonging on Native American Land

 Clearly integration was occurring.
 There was a much stronger sense of relating across differences and seeing ourselves as different parts of the same whole.
 Jim Bear had a shift where he could more fully relate to, and honour, the participants.

 There were many comments at the end that provided a sense of transformation and learning.
 For example, one participant that was part native American was deeply touched and felt more related to and seen with this group than with some of her activist oriented native groups.
 Another has been involved with indigenous communities in Canada and found this group to be very supportive during such a challenging time.
 It was a resource she did not find elsewhere.

 Moments of Challenge

-- There was dissonance for some around the role of the trainees and the hierarchy model outlined by TH.
+- There was dissonance for some around the role of the Trainees and the hierarchy model outlined by Thomas Huebl.
 This needs to be clarified prior to starting and Trainees agree to it.

 - Co-facilitator dynamics were impacting the team and the process.
-A supervision session was obtained.
-Over time the dynamics improved.
-Important for co-facilitators to know each other more before starting and determine the fit.
+A supervision session was obtained and over time the dynamics improved.

 - The model of history and timeline was too early in the process and more attention to hearing and getting to know the participants would have been better earlier.

 - Working with ancestors and connection with the land (especially land before the trauma) created many moments of grace.